SUCCESS STORY

 Example of a real conversation

-What is happening behind the scenes:
+What’s happening behind the scenes:

-status inquiry via integration (logistics)
+status check via integration (logistics)

-clear overflow option
+clear handoff option

-reduction of public friction (fewer complaints on Reclame Aqui)
+reduced public friction (fewer complaints on Reclame Aqui)

 Key metrics